amelioro/ameliorate/README.md

 ## Roadmap

-Check out the [GitHub Project](https://github.com/orgs/amelioro/projects/2/views/1) for a prioritized list of issues.
+Check out the [Miro Feature Map](https://miro.com/app/board/uXjVODhExZM=/?share_link_id=328679592737) for a long-term roadmap, or the [GitHub Project](https://github.com/orgs/amelioro/projects/2/views/1) for a shorter-term, prioritized list of issues.

 ## Built with